datameet-pune/open-water-data/projects/crop classification.md

 ---
 layout: project
-title: "Crop Classification"
+title: "Crop Water Use"
-description: "To estimate the agricultural water footprint"
+description: "Estimating the agricultural water footprint"
 intro: "The availability of multi-spectral remote sensing imagery (from multiple sources including Landsat, MODIS, Sentinel etc) with a long term archive and machine learning techniques allows for the possibility of estimating with great degree of spatial resolution the area under different crop types.
 If this could be successfully achieved it would open up the possibility of